Home | Volume 48 | Article number 6

 Abstract

 Since 2003, the Turkish Ministry of Health (TMOH) has activated a reformed system called Health Transformation Program (HTP) which has assertive goals.
 Health transformation program has brought about important improvements in many health topics.
 However, at the beginning of HTP, cesarean section (C-section) rate was approximately 30%, having exceeded 50% in 2013 which reflected the highest rate in Organization for Economic Cooperation and Development (OECD).
 Currently, most of the deliveries are carried out via C-section in Türkiye which started disputes about whether the high rate of C-section is Achilles’ heel of HTP.
 To overcome high C-section rate, TMOH has been making intensive efforts and taking serious measures in recent years including passing a law to ban elective C-sections.
 Despite the strict measures taken C-section rate didn’t decrease instead increased gradually.
-The current situation showed that the problem is more complicated than the authorities figure out, and a whole new perspective on the issue is needed.
+The current situation shows that the problem is more complicated than the authorities figure out, and a whole new perspective on the issue is needed.

 Perspectives Down

 Since 2003, the Turkish Ministry of Health (TMOH) has activated a reform system in health called the Health Transformation Program (HTP) which has ambitious goals.
 Since then, HTP has brought about important improvements in many health topics [1].
 However, at the beginning of HTP, the cesarean section (C-section) rate was approximately 30%, having exceeded 50% in 2013 which was the Organisation for Economic Co-operation and Development (OECD)'s highest.
-The C-section rate have currently reached 58.4% which is the highest rate globally [2].
+The C-section rate has currently reached 58.4% which is the highest rate globally [2].
 Currently, most of the deliveries are carried out via C-section in Türkiye which started disputes about whether the high rate of C-section is Achilles´ heel of HTP.

-C-section rates: C-section rates have escalated dramatically all over the world and it is still rising [3].
+C-section rates: they have escalated dramatically all over the world and it is still rising [3].
 This is a common problem encountered in many countries with different cultural, and social backgrounds, medical and technical feasibility [4].
 It was reported that the C-section rate was approximately 32.3% in the USA in 2009 and the rate has approximately doubled since 1996 [5].
-Nearly one-third of deliveries in USA and Australia is carried out via C-section and this is the highest rate of all time [6].
+Nearly one-third of deliveries in USA and Australia are carried out via C-section and this is the highest rate of all time [6].
 The C-section rate has increased globally, but even a higher increase in the C-section rate in Türkiye is observed compared to other countries [7].
 Unfortunately, with a rate of 51.1%, Türkiye had the highest rate of C-section rate among countries of the OECD in 2014.
 In 2014, this rate was 25.2% in the United Kingdom, 16.9% in Israel, 16.2% in Holland and 35.7% in Italy.
-The C-section rate have currently reached 58.4% which is the highest rate globally [2].

 In addition, there are significant differences in C-section rates among different regions in Türkiye.
 Turkish Public Hospitals Institution (TPHI) published information about birth rates at public hospitals in provinces.
 In this report, C-section numbers were figured out among other health statistics at public hospitals in 81 provinces.
-In this report huge differences in C-section rates in public hospitals among provinces were observed.
+In this report, huge differences in C-section rates in public hospitals among provinces were observed.
 For instance, Tunceli, which is a small province, came first in C-section deliveries (74%).
 The lowest C-section rate belonged to Van and Siirt provinces (22%).
 Even in these two cities with the lowest rates, the C-section rate was still above the World Health Organization's (WHO) recommended rate.

 Optimal C-section rate discussions: the most challenging part of identifying the optimal C-section rate is a standardized tool for comparing the different settings or the C-section rate in a population within time.
 There is a need for a reliable and internationally accepted classification system to produce standard data that can be used as a valuable tool for investigating the trend of C-section rates which are increasing gradually [4].
 The classification system should widely be applied with an international consensus to enable the comparison of C-section rate accurately between different regions, countries, and institutions [8].
 Even though there are many recommended classifications, 10-group classification system (known as Robson classification) to classify the mode of deliveries is supported by WHO.
 With the widespread usage of Robson classification, it is possible to compare the rates belonging to different regions and changes in time with more accurate statistics [9].
 For nearly 30 years, international health authorities have considered the ideal C-section rate as 10-15%.
 This rate was first expressed by reproductive health experts in a panel held by WHO in Fortaleza, Brazil [8].
 However, there are some important points to note.
 The announced rate was based on limited clinical data.
 The data used to identify the optimal C-section rate rather belonged to Northern Europe [8].